liventcord/Liventcord/docs/docs/tutorial-basics/set-enviroment-variables.md

       - **Firebird**
       - **SqlServer**
       - **SQLite**
-    Defaults to "sqlite" if not provided.
+    Defaults to "sqlite".

   - **SqlitePath**
-    File path where SQLite will store data
+    File path where SQLite will store data.
     Defaults to Data/liventcord.db

   - **GifWorkerUrl**:
     URL of the Cloudflare Worker for querying Tenor GIFs.
-    Defaults to "liventcord-gif-worker.efekantunc0.workers.dev"
+    Defaults to "liventcord-gif-worker.efekantunc0.workers.dev".

   - **MaxAvatarSize**:
-    Maximum upload size(in MB) for avatar on guilds and profiles Defaults to 3
+    Maximum upload size(in MB) for avatar on guilds and profiles Defaults to 3.

   - **MaxAttachmentsSize**:
     Maximum attachment size (in MB) allowed for message uploads.
-    Defaults to 30
+    Defaults to 30.